At least—to pray—is left—is left—

 Oh Jesus—in the Air—

 Thou settest Earthquake in the South—

 And Maelstrom, in the Sea—

 Hast thou no arm for Me

-Autumn is just a few days away, and with it comes the holiday season.
+Christmas is just a few days away.
 For many, that represents a joyful celebration of family – but what if a family member recently died?
 What if a family member recently rejected you and now there is bad blood between you?
 Maybe you have just lost your job or maybe you are a single adult, feeling like everyone in the world has love except you.
 If these storms have engulfed your life, the holidays might only worsen the pain.